 This page gives an overview of the MSc Logic coursework I have completed or planned at the University of Amsterdam, grouped by research area rather than by semester.
-I am currently at the beginning of period 5 of the programme.
+I am currently in period 5 of the programme.

 My main interests are: